+Roberto Assagioli

-- ❖ Psychosynthesis was developed by Roberto Assagioli (1888 1974) - "We pay far more attention to the higher unconscious and to the development of the transpersonal self.
+"We pay far more attention to the higher unconscious and to the development of the transpersonal self.
 In one of his letters Freud said, "I am interested only in the basement of the human being."
 Psychosynthesis is interested in the whole building.
 We try to build an elevator which will allow a person access to every level of his personality.
 After all, a building with only a basement is very limited.
 We want to open up the terrace where you can sun-bathe or look at the stars.
 Our concern is the synthesis of all areas of the personality.
-That means psychosynthesis is holistic, global and inclusive" - "Life is movement, and the superconscious realms are in continuous renewal.
-In this adventure we move from revelation to revelation, from joy to joy.
-I hope you do not reach any 'stable state'.
-A 'stable state' is death."
+That means psychosynthesis is holistic, global and inclusive"